GFrosi/Nextflow-BEDtoBAM-IndexBAM/README.md

 # Nextflow-BEDtoBAM-IndexBAM

-A short pipeline to generated the sorted BAM files and their index files (bam.bai)
+A short pipeline to generate the sorted BAM files and their index files (bam.bai)

 ## Setup